equinor/python-intermediate/README.md

 1. Create a decorator that takes a function f and returns f(val) where val is the output of the original function
 1. Create a class that acts like a decorator (see also callable objects)
 1. Use the `decorator` functool.
+1. Create a decorator `pushd` that changes `cwd` before and after function call.

 # Closures